-unique_ptr In-Depth: The Zero-Overhead Smart Pointer for Exclusive Ownership
+Deep Dive into unique_ptr: Zero-Overhead Smart Pointer with Exclusive Ownership

-In the previous article, we discussed RAII (Resource Acquisition Is Initialization)—the cornerstone of C++ resource management.
-Now let's look at the most direct manifestation of the RAII philosophy in the realm of smart pointers: std::unique_ptr.
-The design philosophy of this class can be summed up in one sentence: one object, one owner, zero overhead.
-It doesn't bother with reference counting, atomic operations, or extra control block allocations—you give it an object, it manages it for you; you leave the scope, it deletes it for you.
-It's that simple.
-(By the way, why do interviewers love asking about this so much?)
+In the previous post, we discussed RAII—the cornerstone of C++ resource management.
+Now, let's look at the most direct manifestation of the RAII philosophy in the realm of smart pointers: std::unique_ptr.
+The design philosophy of this class can be summarized in a single sentence: one object, one owner, zero overhead.
+It doesn't bother with reference counting, atomic operations, or allocating extra control blocks—you give it an object, it manages it for you; you leave the scope, it deletes it for you.
+It's just that simple.
+(By the way, why do interviewers love this topic so much?)

 But simple doesn't mean shallow.
-The topics behind unique_ptr—ownership semantics, move semantics, custom deleters, and EBO (Empty Base Optimization)—are each worth a deep dive.
-Today, we'll break them all down.
+Behind std::unique_ptr lie topics like ownership semantics, move semantics, custom deleters, and Empty Base Optimization (EBO)—each worth a deep understanding.
+Today, we'll unpack all of these.

-The core semantic of unique_ptr is "exclusive"—at any given time, only one unique_ptr owns the object.
-This means it does not allow copy construction or copy assignment, only move operations.
-This isn't a limitation, but rather a precise design expression: if copying were allowed, both unique_ptr instances would believe they own the object, and when they both leave scope, they would both try to delete it—a double free leading directly to undefined behavior (UB).
+The core semantic of std::unique_ptr is "exclusive"—at any given moment, only one std::unique_ptr owns the object.
+This means copy construction and copy assignment are prohibited; only move operations are allowed.
+This isn't a limitation, but a precise expression of design: if copying were allowed, two std::unique_ptr instances would both believe they own the object.
+Upon leaving the scope, both would attempt to delete—double free, leading directly to undefined behavior (UB).

 #include <memory>